alessiobianchini/ng-flex-layout/README.md

 ### License

-The sources for this package are in the [Flex Layout](https://github.com/alessiobianchini/flex-layout) repository. <br/>
+The sources for this package are in this repository: https://github.com/alessiobianchini/ng-flex-layout
-Please file issues and pull requests against that repo.

 License: MIT